bahrus/aggregator-fn/README.md

 # aggregator-fn

-\<aggregator-fn\> is a non-visual custom element that aggregates properties together using an inline JS expression.
+\<aggregator-fn\> (or \<ag-fn\> for short) is a non-visual custom element that aggregates properties together using an inline JS expression, and which can act as a "piping" processor between two or more elements.

 It is most useful for markup-centric applications, consisting of web components that are not controlled by some state managed component container -- for example a ["peer-to-peer" binding framework](https://github.com/bahrus/p-et-alia).